junyuan-chen/ReadStatTables.jl/README.md

 ReadStatTables.jl provides the following features in addition to wrapping the C interface of ReadStat:

-- Efficient data collection from ReadStat parser to a [Tables.jl](https://github.com/JuliaData/Tables.jl)-compatible column table `ReadStatTable`
+- Fast multi-threaded data collection from ReadStat parsers to a [Tables.jl](https://github.com/JuliaData/Tables.jl)-compatible `ReadStatTable`
 - Interface of file-level and variable-level metadata compatible with [DataAPI.jl](https://github.com/JuliaData/DataAPI.jl)
 - Integration of value labels into data columns via a custom array type `LabeledArray`
 - Translation of date and time values into Julia time types `Date` and `DateTime`
+- Write support for [Tables.jl](https://github.com/JuliaData/Tables.jl)-compatible tables (experimental)

 ## Supported File Formats